metanorma/metanorma.org/_samples/draft-camelot-holy-grenade.md

 is_metanorma_sample: true
 ---

+This is an example document authored with Metanorma-RFC.

+Below is a **rendered document**, automatically formatted in accordance with IETF requirements.
+(Note: given the layout is set in monospace font, it may not fit on narrower screens.)

-To view source markup that generates this document, and for instructions on how to create and build your own Internet Draft with AsciiRFC and Metanorma, see the linked GitHub repository.
+For the **source markup** that was written by a human and used as input to Metanorma, see the linked GitHub repository.

 ```
 {% raw %}